 - New planning system helps calculate product dispersement

 - 1080P LCD replaces the previous LED info panel

 - Increased water resistance with sealing films added to etc

 - New optional battery charging hub charges 12 batteries in sequence

-If you have a small farm or hobby farm or you are currently applying you products manually this system may just be a no brainer, given it’s in the budget of course.
-You can expect to pay 10K – 15K in the current market for a MG-1 or MG1-s.
+If you have a small farm or hobby farm or you are currently applying your products manually this system may just be a no brainer, given it’s in the budget of course.
+You can expect to pay 10K – 15K in the current market for an MG-1 or MG1-s.
 Another primary consideration before purchasing this drone is to understand you will only get about 4-5000 square meters of coverage per charge.
 I would suggest picking up additional batteries and chargers to reduce downtime.